raghut/News/README.md

 # News

-Showing News from server into list
+Showing News from server into list.
- Used:

  1. RxJava2
  2. MVP
  3. Dagger2